iksaku/laravel-alpine-images/README.md

 > using `sail pull` 📥.

 ### Running octane images
-Octane images also run in Laravel Sail, you just need to change your `image` reference to specify you want to run octane:
+Octane images also run in Laravel Sail; you need to change your `image` reference to specify you want to run octane:
 ```diff
 services: